asdf-format/asdf/docs/asdf/arrays.rst

 - *n* ASDF files, each containing a single array data block.

 Exploded form is useful in the following scenarios:

-- Not all text editors may handle the hybrid text and binary nature of the ASDF file, and therefore either can't open a ASDF file or would break a ASDF file upon saving.
-In this scenario, a user may explode the ASDF file, edit the YAML portion as a pure YAML file, and implode the parts back together.

 - Over a network protocol, such as HTTP, a client may only need to access some of the blocks.
 While reading a subset of the file can